Polestar 4 – 2025

 Interior, Comfort, and Cargo

 Forgoing the rear window allowed Polestar’s designers to push the rear seats back further in the cabin and rear-seat legroom is generous as a result.
 The Polestar 4 also manages to provide decent headroom in the back, despite the SUV’s more steeply raked roofline.
-The interior styling is pleasant and minimalist and can be lined in your choice of vinyl, nappa leather, or a knit textile made from recycled plastic.
+The interior styling is pleasant and minimalist and can be lined in your choice of vinyl, nappe leather, or a knit textile made from recycled plastic.
 The digital rear-view mirror works well and projects an image from a rear-facing camera on the SUV’s roof; physical exterior mirrors remain and while we were skeptical at first, we’re pleased to report that the lack of the rear glass doesn’t cause a major blind spot.

 Safety and Driver-Assistance Features